 BONUS 1: Where to stay for a Real Madrid domestic or Champions League football match

 If you’re traveling to Madrid to see a football match, no worries, I have some great accommodation options for you as well!
 Real Madrid is the city’s main football team and Santiago Bernabéu is the team’s stadium.
 If you want to stay as close to it as possible, below you can find my choice of the 3 best hotels and 3 apartments (one per each type of budget):

 BONUS 2: Best hotels near Madrid Barajas International Airport

 Madrid Barajas International Airport (MAD) is the main airport of the city and the place where you’ll most probably land if you’re arriving to this city by plane.
 The airport is located only 16 km away from the city center, but it will take you more than 35 minutes via public transportation to get there.

 If you have a very early or very late flight, a wise idea would be to book a hotel located as close to the airport as possible.
 This way you can save some precious time and sleep and you won’t have to stress a lot about your transfer to the city!
 If you decided to do so, here are the best airport hotels in Madrid to choose from (one for each type of budget):

-Yay, you have reached the end of my complete guide on Madrid accommodation!
+Yay, you have reached the end of my complete guide on Madrid accommodation in the best neighborhoods!
 I hope you found this article useful and maybe you already found the ideal place for your stay, who knows?

 In this post I have told you everything you need to know about the 7 best neighborhoods in Madrid, together with my hand-picked hotel recommendations in each of them.
 I also gave you some recommendations for cool apartments, airport hotels and hotels near the stadium, so you’ll find the right hotel for you here regardless of your preferences and interests!